bandicoot-imaging-sciences/bivot/README.md

 # Bivot material viewer

-Bivot is a cross-platform web component for embedding Bandicoot Shimmer View images.
+Bivot is a web component for embedding Bandicoot Shimmer View images.

 Example: